As a general aviation pilot, I acknowledge that dress shoes may not be the most comfortable thing to settle on.

 See, I understand this;

-You may find so many shoes in the market which you deem will make you look sexy in your pilot uniform.
+You may find so many shoes in the market that you deem will make you look sexy in your pilot uniform.

 Nevertheless, always remember buying a shoe that will make you uncomfortable during your flight is not reasonable.